 Here are some key things to think about when looking for a new phone plan.

-It is important to make sure you’re getting the most for your money in terms of plan inclusion.
-As a very general rule, those on looking for SIM-only plans for everyday use can generally find a decent package for around the £10/month mark.
+It is important to make sure you’re getting the most for your money in terms of plan inclusions.
+As a very general rule, those looking for SIM-only plans for everyday use can generally find a decent package for around the £10 a month mark.
 You’ll need a reason to be spending more than that.
-For example you absolutely need a large data allowance (more on that below).
+For example, you absolutely need a large data allowance (more on that below).

 Different mobile deals come with different levels of data, and as a vast number of phone plans now offer “unlimited” calls and texts, the data allowance is a key differentiator.
 To check how much data you’ll realistically need, take a look at your recent phone bills.
 They usually break down how much data you used each month.

-If you don’t routinely use quite so much data, then you shouldn’t have to much trouble finding a cheap monthly SIM deal that meets your needs.
+If you don’t routinely use quite so much data, then you shouldn’t have too much trouble finding a cheap monthly SIM deal that meets your needs.

-Before clicking ‘buy’ on a mobile plan, it’s always a good idea to check if the network the provider uses provides decent coverage where you live and work.
-Nothing is more irritating than signing up to a new phone plan only to find that you have no signal when you’re sat in the living room!
+Before clicking “buy” on a mobile plan, it’s always a good idea to check if the network the provider uses has decent coverage where you live and work.
+Nothing is more irritating than signing up to a new phone plan only to find that you have no signal when you’re sitting in the living room.

 A fast, free way to check which networks offer the best coverage in your area is to use telecoms regulator Ofcom’s mobile and broadband checker.
 Simply type in your postcode and the site will show you mobile network availability in your area.

-You can buy your mobile plan from a large number of providers, but many of them are running off the same networks.
-There are only 4 UK mobile networks.
-These are EE, Three, Vodafone and O2.
+You can buy your mobile plan from a large number of providers, but many of them are running on the same networks.
+There are only 4 UK mobile networks: EE, Three, Vodafone and O2.